ericspod/PiProjects/router/Readme.md

 ## Raspberry Pi Router/Access Point Setup

-The objective of this setup is to configure a Raspberry Pi to act as a router serving a LAN from a USB ethernet port and as a wireless access point.
+The objective of this setup is to configure a Raspberry Pi running Raspbian to act as a router serving a LAN from a USB ethernet port and as a wireless access point.
 The idea is to provide the features of a home router but with filtering done through hosts configuration to block unwanted traffic, provide a way of monitoring traffic, and cacheing DNS queries.

 The network diagram below illustrates the current home network and the new one setup with the RPi.
 It assumes the home router is the gateway to the internet with IP 192.168.1.1.
 The WiFi access point for the network will be moved to the RPi and that for the router turned off.

 **If you want to use Pihole with your server DO NOT FOLLOW THESE INSTRUCTIONS, go down to the section on this page on Pihole first.**

+Updating your installation before following anything below would probably be a good idea:

+    apt-get update
+    apt-get upgrade

 ![Network Diagram](PiDiagram.png)